vmware-archive/omen/README.md

 ### Toggle product errands

-The `toggle-errands` command requires the `--errand-type` option, which can currently only accepts `post-deploy` as its value, the target errand state `--action` which can be one of `enable`, `disable` or `default`.
+The `toggle-errands` command requires the `--errand-type` option, which currently only accepts `post-deploy` as its value; and the target errand state `--action` which can be one of `enable`, `disable` or `default`.

 Optionally, a comma-delimited list of product guids can be supplied as a value for the